Yeoh Ken Nee

 Yeoh Ken Nee (杨健立 (楊健立, Iôⁿ Kiān-li̍p, Joeng4 Gin6 Laap6, Yáng Jiànlì); born 30 April 1983) is a Malaysian diver.

 As a 15-year-old he competed in Diving at the 1998 Commonwealth Games.
 He competed at the 2000 Summer Olympics in Sydney.
-In 2009 he competed in the 2009 World Aquatics Championships in the Men's 3 m synchro springboard and Men's 3 m springboard, finishing in 11th and 29th position respectively.
-In June 2010 he competed in the 2010 FINA Diving World Cup in Changzhou, Jiangsu, People's Republic of China.
-Recently, his diving team even won a silver medal in the 2010 Asian Games at Guangzhou, China.
+In 2009, he competed in the 2009 World Aquatics Championships in the Men's 3 m synchro springboard and Men's 3 m springboard, finishing in 11th and 29th position respectively.

+In June 2010, he competed in the 2010 FINA Diving World Cup in Changzhou, Jiangsu, People's Republic of China.
+His diving team even won a silver medal in the 2010 Asian Games at Guangzhou, China.
 In 2012 he competed in the 2012 Summer Olympics in London.
 He has become the first Malaysian to qualify for a final of an individual event in the diving competition at the Olympics.
 He was ranked 10th in Men's 3m Springboard diving event.